Rainbow Foods: Decline

 The decline of Rainbow Foods arguably started in 2000, when Fleming put Rainbow and several other chains up for sale.
-At the time, possible buyers of Rainbow Foods included grocery giants Safeway and Albertsons.
+At the time, possible buyers of Rainbow Foods included grocery giants Kroger, Safeway and Albertsons.
 Albertsons was very close to buying Rainbow Foods, but backed out of the deal.
+Fleming Companies announced in April 2003 that it had filed for reorganization under Chapter 11 bankruptcy.
 When Fleming sold Rainbow Foods in 2003, Albertsons was a Rainbow suitor, but backed out again.

 In 2003, Fleming Companies decided to sell 31 of the chains leases to Milwaukee based Roundys for 82.5 million dollars.
 Fleming decided to close the remaining 12 locations it had owned and pull out of the chain all together.

 In a surprise move on May 7, 2014, Roundys announced that it had sold 18 of its Rainbow Foods stores to a consortium of area competitors and businesses for 65 million dollars.
 These competitors were Lunds and Byerlys, SuperValu owner of Cub Foods, the number one grocery store in Minnesota, Jerry's Enterprises, Haug Enterprises, and Radermacher Enterprises.

 The company could not find a bidder for nine of the remaining stores it owned and they all closed on July 22, 2014.

 The stores that were purchased by the consortium were converted into Cub and Lunds and Byerlys, while six remained Rainbow locations owned by the various members of the consortium.

 In September 2014, four months after buying the Rainbow Foods location in West St. Paul, supermarket owner Jerry's Enterprises said it now planned to close the store in November.
 In a letter sent to the city, Jerry's said the company had "developed plans based on business considerations" to close its Rainbow store at 1660 S. Robert St.